Fujifilm X-A5 vs Panasonic FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-A5 and the FZ330 are recent models that are part of the current product line-up.
-The FZ330 replaced the earlier Panasonic FZ200, while the X-A5 followed on from the Fujifilm X-A3.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A5 and the Panasonic FZ330?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.